Toshiya Miyata: Love for Nana Mizuki and Love Live!

 Miyata is a big fan of Nana Mizuki, a voice actress and singer, and professed to be a member of her fan club, always carrying his fan club membership card in his wallet.

 He is also a fan of the popular anime Love Live! and has been selected to host a related program.

 One winter in 2014, Miyata stood in line for four hours in heavy snow to buy penlights and merchandise for merchandise at a Love Live! event Due to the snow, trains shut down, forcing Miyata to spend an extra three hours at the station.

-Another day during the Spring of 2016, Miyata lied to his agent to take a day-off and attend a Love Live! concert wearing a tee-shirt from the anime.
+Another day during the Spring of 2016, Miyata lied to his agent to take a day off and attend a Love Live! concert wearing a T-shirt from the anime.
 Miyata's attendance was discovered by his own fans at the concert, who posted about his appearance on social media.
 Upon returning, Miyata was scolded by his managers who told him "You are the one whom your fans being obsessed with, so it's not right for you are obsessed with someone else".
 Miyata had plans to attend a Nana Mizuki concert the following week and still went without notifying his agency, resulting in another scolding from them.

 Aside from these well-known stories, he is often seen making private visits to Comiket venues and anime events.
 He is close with Daisuke Sakuma of Snow Man due to their shared love for anime, and have been since their trainee days.
 Miyata and Sakuma have been called the "Miyata faction".
 Since beginning his voice acting activities, Miyata is said to have hit it off with several fellow voice actors, most notably anime song singer Masayoshi Ōishi and voice actor Shugo Nakamura.
 He has also appeared with them on streaming programs and radio shows that he hosts.